#!/usr/binenv python

 Representation of a time axis.
 Provides interpolation alphas and indexing.

-:type time: netCDF4.Variable or Sequence of `datetime.datetime`
+:type data: Sequence of `datetime.datetime` objects.

-:type tz_offset: `datetime.timedelta` or float or integer hours
+:type tz_offset: float or integer hours

 :param origin: shifts the time interval to begin at the time specified